 - There is only one opportunity for appeal.
 Failure to file the appeal within the prescribed 72 hours will constitute a waiver of the right to appeal.

-- The decision of the Hall Discipline Committee is final and binding within the University.
+- The decision of the Hall Discipline Appeal Committee is final and binding within the University.

 5. Disciplinary Actions for Improper Hall Access

 Disciplinary actions stipulated in this section do not include the disciplinary actions for the offence related to allowing opposite sex visitors to stay in one’s room during privacy hours, and are by no means exhaustive.
-In case of disputes or unspecified circumstances, the “Regulations Governing Hall Residence” (Regulation) shall take precedence.
-The University reserves the authority to interpret the Regulations stated therein.
+In case of disputes or unspecified circumstances, the “Regulations Governing Hall Residence” shall take precedence.
+The University reserves the authority to interpret the Hall Regulations stated herein.

 - For incomplete visitor registration procedures, the host resident shall be levied with the following penalty charges if he/she commits the following: